-Anna Triandafyllidou is an internationally recognized sociologist and migration policy expert whose interdisciplinary research focuses on the governance of migration and asylum; the management of cultural diversity, nationalism and identity issues; and overall, the contemporary challenges of migration and integration across different world regions.
+Anna Triandafyllidou is an internationally recognized sociologist and migration policy expert whose interdisciplinary research focuses on the governance of migration and asylum; the management of cultural diversity, nationalism and identity issues; and, overall, the contemporary challenges of migration and integration across different world regions.
 In 2019, she was appointed the Canada Excellence Research Chair in Migration and Integration.
 In 2023, Anna took on the additional role of scientific director for a new $98.6 million project, Bridging Divides, (opens in new window) funded by the Government of Canada through the Canada First Research Excellence Fund (CFREF).

-Prior to her CERC at Toronto Metropolitan University (formerly Ryerson University), Triandafyllidou was based in Florence, Italy, where she held a Robert Schuman Chair at the European University Institute and directed the Cultural Pluralism Research Area as part of the European University Institute’s Global Governance Programme.
+Prior to her CERC at Toronto Metropolitan University, Anna was based in Florence, Italy, where she held a Robert Schuman Chair at the European University Institute and directed the Cultural Pluralism Research Area as part of the European University Institute’s Global Governance Programme.
 Since receiving her PhD from the European University Institute in 1995, she has held teaching and research positions around the world, including the London School of Economics, the College of Europe in Bruges, and the Consiglio Nazionale delle Ricerche in Rome.
-She has served as a national expert on migration policies for the Organisation for Economic Co-operation and Development, and has acted as project evaluator for ministries and foundations, such as the European Commission’s Directorate General for Migration and Home Affairs and the European Parliament.
+She was a Fulbright Scholar in Residence at New York University in 2001.
 In 2021, the University of Liège awarded Triandafyllidou an honorary doctorate in recognition of her contribution to migration scholarship.

 Anna has conducted stakeholder-engaged research with immigrant and refugee communities, settlement organizations and governments, among others.
 She has published extensively on migration, asylum, cultural diversity and integration.
 Her publications include more than 180 articles in refereed journals and chapters in collective volumes, six authored books and 30 that were edited and co-edited.
-Her recent edited volumes include: Routledge Handbook of Violent Extremism and Resilience (external link) (with R. McNeil-Willson, Taylor & Francis, 2023); Migration and Pandemics: Spaces of Solidarity and Spaces of Exception, external link.
-(Springer Nature, 2022); Routledge Handbook on the Governance of Religious Diversity (external link, opens in new window) (with T. Magazzini, Routledge, 2020); Migrants with Irregular Status in Europe, external link (Springer, with S. Spencer, 2020); Handbook of Migration and Globalisation (Ed., Edward Elgar, 2018); The Problem of Religious Diversity: European Challenges, Asian Approaches (Eds. with T. Modood, Edinburgh University Press, 2018); Multicultural Governance in a Mobile World (Ed., Edinburgh University Press, 2017); Global Governance from Regional Perspectives (Ed., Oxford University Press, 2017).
+Her recent edited volumes include: Routledge Handbook of Violent Extremism and Resilience (external link) (with R. McNeil-Willson, Taylor & Francis, 2023); Migration and Pandemics: Spaces of Solidarity and Spaces of Exception (external link) .
+(Springer Nature, 2022); Routledge Handbook on the Governance of Religious Diversity (external link, opens in new window) (with T. Magazzini, Routledge, 2020); Migrants with Irregular Status in Europe (external link) (with S. Spencer, Springer, 2020); Handbook of Migration and Globalisation (Edward Elgar, 2018); The Problem of Religious Diversity: European Challenges, Asian Approaches (with T. Modood, Edinburgh University Press, 2018); Multicultural Governance in a Mobile World (Edinburgh University Press, 2017); Global Governance from Regional Perspectives (Oxford University Press, 2017).

-Books that Anna has authored include: Rethinking Migration and Return in Southeastern Europe: Albanian Mobilities to and from Italy and Greece, external link (with E. Gemi, Routledge, 2021); What is Europe? (with R. Gropas, Palgrave, 2015– a second edition is forthcoming in 2022); Migrant Smuggling: Irregular Migration from Asia and Africa to Europe (with T. Maroukis, Palgrave, 2015); and Immigrants and National Identity in Europe (Routledge, 2001).
+Books that Anna has authored include: Rethinking Migration and Return in Southeastern Europe: Albanian Mobilities to and from Italy and Greece (external link) (with E. Gemi, Routledge, 2021); What is Europe? (external link) (with R. Gropas, Routledge, 2022, 2nd edition); Migrant Smuggling: Irregular Migration from Asia and Africa to Europe (with T. Maroukis, Palgrave, 2015); and Immigrants and National Identity in Europe (Routledge, 2001).